arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ```
 ![LED pilots wired to latching command outputs](assets/latching-cmd.png)

-The example code shown below activates the first channel `Latching Outputs` and `Latching Commands` for a defined time (strobe) in a secuence:
+The example code shown below activates the first channel `Latching Outputs` and `Latching Commands` for a defined time (strobe) in a sequence:

 This example code could also be found on  **File > Examples > Arduino_EdgeControl > Basic > Latching**